ItsLaszlo/tech_notes/docker.md

 #### Container:

+A lightweight, standalone, and executable software pacakge that includes everything needed to run a piece of software
+or
 An isolated process in a machine that can contain an application and all its necessary depenencies.
 Isolated filesystems provided by an image
+**_Each container should do one thing and do it well_**
 \*\*\*\*\*\*\*\*\*\*

 #### Context: